Jeremiah 11 – A Broken Covenant and a Conspiracy

 And its branches are broken.

-“For the LORD of hosts, who planted you, has pronounced doom against you for the evil of the house of Israel and of the house of Judah, which they have done against themselves to provoke Me to anger in offering incense to Baal.”
+“For the Lord of hosts, who planted you, has pronounced doom against you for the evil of the house of Israel and of the house of Judah, which they have done against themselves to provoke Me to anger in offering incense to Baal.”

 a.
 What has My beloved to do in My house, having done lewd deeds with many?
-God regarded Israel as His beloved; yet they played the part of the unfaithful spouse, being unfaithful to false gods.
+God regarded Israel as His beloved; yet they played the part of the unfaithful spouse, being unfaithful with false gods.
 Therefore, God appropriately asked why they were still in His house.

 i.
 “As if a husband should say to his adulterous wife, What maketh this strumpet in my bed, since she hath so many paramours?”
 (Trapp)

 ii.
 The holy flesh has passed from you: “The sacrifice sanctified by the altar shall be wholly taken away from you, together with the temple.”
 (Trapp)